alexbevi/alexbevi.github.com/_posts/2023-05-04-round-trips-to-authenticate-a-mongodb-client-connection.markdown

 ## Authentication Handshake

-MongoDB supports a number of [SASL (Simple Authentication and Security Layer)](https://en.wikipedia.org/wiki/Simple_Authentication_and_Security_Layer).
+MongoDB supports a number of [SASL (Simple Authentication and Security Layer)](https://en.wikipedia.org/wiki/Simple_Authentication_and_Security_Layer) mechanisms.
 By default the SASL mechanism that will be used will be a [SCRAM](https://www.mongodb.com/docs/manual/core/security-scram/) mechanism (either `SCRAM-SHA-1` or `SCRAM-SHA-256`), which effectively means "username and password".
 Note that this is a "challenge response" mechanism, so these credentials aren't broadcast in the clear.

 As outlined in the [MongoDB Authentication specification](https://github.com/mongodb/specifications/blob/master/source/auth/auth.rst#id8), a `SCRAM-SHA-256` conversation will be made up of 2 round trips as follows: